DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 # Edge Callout: Signed URL Generator

-This is a simple callout that generates a signed URL for Google Cloud Storage.
+This is a simple callout that generates a V2 signed URL for Google Cloud Storage.

 Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with expiry, to allow third parties a time-limited access to a resource.
+As of September 2019, Google is now recommending the V4 signature method.
+This callout works with the [V2 signature method](https://cloud.google.com/storage/docs/access-control/signed-urls-v2).

+(I have plans to extend  this URL signer so that works with V4.)

-To use signed URLs, the app must build a string like this:
+To use V2 signed URLs, the app must build a string like this:

 ```
 StringToSign = HTTP_Verb + "\n" +